John Neumann: Bishop of Philadelphia

 On February 5, 1852, the Holy See appointed Neumann Bishop of Philadelphia.
 His predecessor in that office, Francis Kenrick (who had become Archbishop of Baltimore), presided over the consecration on March 28, and Bishop Bernard O'Reilly assisted.
 The consecration was held in St. Alphonsus Church, Baltimore.

 Philadelphia had a large and expanding Catholic immigrant population; Germans who fled the Napoleonic and other Continental wars had been followed by Irish fleeing the Great Famine caused by the potato blight and wars.
 Soon Italians and other southern and eastern European Catholics would arrive.
 Some settled in the diocese's rural parts, similar to the rural areas of New York state where Neumann had begun his ministry, but many stayed in the city.
 At the time, Philadelphia was one of the largest cities in the country.

 It was an industrializing mercantile hub with many jobs for people with little command of the English language.
 The waves of immigration resulted in tensions in the city with native-born residents, who had to compete for work in difficult economic times.
 Anti-Catholic riots took place in the 1830s and 1844, in the Philadelphia Nativist Riots, occurring as Irish Catholics began to arrive in significant numbers in the city.
 Soon more riots occurred, mainly since the town was a stronghold of the Know-Nothing political party, known for its anti-immigrant and anti-Catholic prejudices.
+Bishop Neumann introduced the first Forty Hours Devotion at the Church of St. Philip Neri on May 26, 1853, the Feast of Corpus Christi, in honor of the church's patron, despite the hostility of the Know Nothings.

 During Neumann's administration, new parish churches were completed at the rate of nearly one per month.
 To encourage savings and to support the financial needs of the Catholic community in Philadelphia, he directed the creation of a mutual savings bank, Beneficial Bank, in 1853.
 As many immigrants settled in close communities from their hometowns and with speakers of the same language, churches became associated with immigrants from particular regions.
 They were known as national parishes.
 Their parishioners often did not speak English or know how to obtain needed social services.